iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 where [DVC](https://dvc.org/) comes in.

-Using DVC we can store the model on an external server (a _remote_) and only put a reference to that file in Github.
+Using DVC we can store the model on an external server (a _remote_) and only put a reference to that file in GitHub.
 This way we can keep the contents of our git repository light-weight, while still applying proper versioning to our larger files (e.g. model and datasets).